 How many people do you want in your kayak?

 Are you seeking to get away all on your own?
 Grab a single boat!
 Are you looking to take your significant other or a friend with you?
 Try a tandem.
-Many companies also offer 2+ or 3 person boats which can fit up to three adults, or at worst two adults and a child or dog (or two, depending on size).
+Many companies also offer 2+ or 3 person boats, which can fit up to three adults, or two adults and a child or dog.
 Want to take your large dog (or multiple dogs) with you?
-You may consider a small tandem or large single, depending on the size of the cockpit and your dog, or your dog's comfort level with balancing on top of the hull.
+You may consider a small tandem or large single, depending on the size of the cockpit, the size of your dog, and your dog's comfort level with balancing on top of the hull.
 Or you could snag a boat that can do it all!
-Several manufacturers make tandem boats that can be adapted for a single person with gear and furry friends - or just an ambitious single paddler!
-That's another benefit to many packable boats, is the potential for adjustable seating arrangements.
+Several manufacturers make tandem boats that can be adapted for a single person with gear and furry friends — or just an ambitious single paddler.
+That's another benefit to many packable boats: the potential for adjustable seating arrangements.

 How much time are you willing to spend setting up?

-Additionally, are you excited to pump up seven chambers by hand pump requiring multiple adapters or by mouth power?
-Or would you rather opt for an origami kayak that requires no pump and goes together exactly the same every time?
+Additionally, are you excited to pump up seven chambers by hand while using multiple adapters or your own lung power?
+Or would you rather opt for an origami-style kayak that requires no pump and goes together exactly the same every time?
 When it comes to disassembly, are you ready to spend potentially several hours on the shore waiting for your fabric hull to dry completely before stowing it away?
 Or would you rather take it home wet and set it up to dry in your front lawn or living room?
 Or perhaps avoid it altogether by getting a kayak with a waterproof exterior and simply bringing a towel to dry and clean it when you've completed your expedition.
-With a compactible boat, this is certainly something to consider that with a hardshell kayak you really can ignore.
+With a compactible boat, these are all things worth considering before making a purchase.

 How much do you want to spend?